houen/www.houen.net/index.md

 ### Tools
 #### Clipboard history
 I originally stumbled upon this as [advice given by Jeff Atwood](https://lifehacker.com/5950386/im-jeff-atwood-founder-of-stack-exchange-and-this-is-how-i-work), the founder of Stack Overflow.
 I had never used a Clipboard history app before.
-Now, 3 years later, I would never, ever live without it.
+Now, 3 years later, I would not want to code without it.

 The best one (as far as I know) for OSX is [Alfred with the Powerpack addon](https://www.alfredapp.com/).